Published 2/17/18. Updated 2/21/21.

 - Be Persistent.
 Don’t give up on your walk with God.
 Become a student of the Word, reading it daily, and see #2. 🙂 Continue to seek Him first (Matthew 6:33) and watch what He does in your heart.
 Keeping a journal of things you are learning along the way helps a great deal to track your progress.

-God is truly good, and His works are wonderful.
-I pray dear reader that you will experience this for yourself if you have not already.
+God is perfect, and His works are wonderful.
+I pray, dear reader, that you will experience this for yourself if you have not already.

 Thank you for reading!
 As always, I’d love to hear your thoughts in the comments below.
 Your sanctification story is welcome!